gda975/JustInTime/README.md

 # TODO
 Create and Email a Personal Report to Stotts (each group memeber) <br>
 Videos for Client <br>
-Add notifications <br>
+Update ReadMe with directions to use/download app and web-app Add notifications <br>
 Authentication <br>
 Changing premade category should change title <br>